Essien-glory/Sales-data-analysis/README.md

 **Suggestion**
 1. smaller Quantities should be ordered in months where the sales are low(months like January,February & September)
-2. For Months with high sales like December which is the festive period people tend to order more thereby increasing sales, we suggest stocking up on more products.
+2. For Months with high sales like December which is the festive period people tend to order more thereby increasing sales, I suggest stocking up on more products.
 Products with high sales(eg Mac Book Pro)